bmcmahen/cast/Readme.md

 ## API

-### new Cast(options)
+### new Cast(container)

-Available options include:

-	var options = {
-		boxWidth: Number,
-		boxHeight: Number,
-		paddingWidth: Number,
-		paddingHeight: Number,
-		template: Underscore, Handlebars, etc., template function,
-		wrapper: '#selector',
-		wrapperWidth: Number
-	};

-If you are working without views, you'll need to specify the `wrapperWidth` option.
-If you supply a `wrapper` element, `wrapperWidth` isn't necessary.
+`container` can either be an Element, Selector String, or a Number.
+A number should be used when you don't plan to actually use the built in views, in which case you still need to specify the wrapper width.

-### .data(attr, fn)
+### .data(docs, Fn|String)

-Supply Cast with an array of attributes.
+Supply Cast with an array of documents.
 Use the callback function to supply a unique identifer for each field, which will allow Cast to update, remove, and add attributes on subsequent calls.
+Alternatively, supply the key of the unique identifer ('_id', 'id', etc.).

-	cast.data(attributes, function(attr){
+	cast.data(docs, function(attr){
 		return attr._id;
 	});

-### .justify()
+	cast.data(docs, '_id');

+### .justify(width, height, paddingWidth, paddingHeight)

-Calculates the grid positions assuming that the wrapper has 0 padding on the left and right.
-Grid item width and height are constant. paddingWidth is dynamic.
-If `.draw()` has been called, `.justify()` will automatically rerender your views.
+Calculates grid positions to maintain a container left & right padding of zero.
+Grid item width and height remain constant, while grid-item-padding is dyanimc.
+If `#draw` has been called, `#justify` will automatically rerender your views.

-### .center()
+### .center(width, height, paddingWidth, paddingHeight)

 Calculates the grid with dynamic width on the left and right side of the wrapper.
 Grid item width, height, paddingWidth, and paddingHeight are constant.
-If `.draw()` has been called, `.center()` will automatically rerender your views.
+If `#draw` has been called, `#center` will automatically rerender your views.

-### .dynamic()
+### .dynamic(width, height, paddingWidth, paddingHeight)

 Calculates the grid with a constant `paddingWidth` and `paddingHeight`, and a dynamic `boxWidth` and `boxHeight`.
-If `.draw()` has been called, `.dynamic()` will automatically rerender your views.
+If `#draw` has been called, `#dynamic` will automatically rerender your views.

-### .list()
+### .list(height, paddingHeight)

 Calculates the grid as a list, with one object per line.